Hero Image

 Summer Camp Schedule

 7 p.m.
-Overnight Campers Check-in to Resident Halls
+Overnight Campers Check-in to Residence Halls

 8 p.m.
-Campers Selecting Admissions Transportation from Nashville or Atlanta will check in to the Resident Halls
+Campers Selecting Admissions Transportation from Madison SDA Church (Nashville) & Atlanta Berean SDA Church (Atlanta) will check in to the Residence Halls

 10 p.m.
 Room Check by RAs